mikha-dev/bookie_scrapers/README.md

 * Reload crashed windows
 * Add correct waits instead of python time.sleep(.)
 * Add support for other browsers than google Chrome/Chromium
+* Add support for custom repositories
+* Add more bookies and customizable scrapers